litchipi/blog/posts/infosec/copyit_until_you_make_it.md

 as possible.

 > This can be also applied to any art.
-> Copying artists that inspires you, or smart technics to achieve a result, but only
+> Copying artists that inspires you, or smart techniques to achieve a result, but only
 > take what you like in it, appropriate the copied art to your vision and preferences,
 > and mix it with your other inspirations and tools.